Update - 5 p.m.: Peter Carr, a spokesperson for the U.S. Attorney's Office, emailed a statement on behalf of U.S. Attorney Neil MacBride:

 “It’s a modern day form of slavery,” Wolf told The Washington Post.

 Some of the massage parlors in question are located in and around Annandale, though there are many in the area operating legally and legitimately.

-Between November 2010 and September 2011, Mason District Police seized more than $8,000 in cash from illegal massage parlors.
+Between November 2010 and September 2011, Mason District Police in cash from illegal massage parlors.
 Back in 2009, Fairfax County police arrested several people in the Mason Police District (which includes Annandale) for operating massage parlors without permits and prostitution.

 Patch has requested a copy of the letter from Rep. Wolf to the FBI and U.S. Attorney's Office.

 Rep. Wolf has done extensive work on human rights and is co-chair of the Tom Lantos Human Rights Commission.